 Are you the best person to be selling your product?

-Some people just aren’t good at sales.
-You should be passionate about your product and business but that doesn’t mean you have to be the one to sell it every day.
+Some people aren't good at sales.
+Of course, you should be passionate about your product and business, but you can still sell it daily.

 19 Shark Tank Questions to Scale Your Business

-Scale is something you hear a lot of Shark Tank.
-It means growing your business and your sales to a massive point where you benefit from buying supplies in bulk and reaching maximum efficiency in your operations.
+Scale is something you hear a lot in Shark Tank.
+It means growing your business and sales to a massive point where you benefit from buying supplies in bulk and reaching maximum efficiency in your operations.

-Reaching this level of size is important for venture capital investors like the sharks.
-They aren’t interested in partnering with a business unless they think it can reach hundreds of millions in sales.
-If you’re a billionaire, making an extra million isn’t worth your time.
+Reaching this size is important for venture capital investors like the sharks.
+They are only interested in partnering with a business if it can reach hundreds of millions in sales.
+If you're a billionaire, making an extra million isn't worth your time.

-Scale is important for any entrepreneur though because until you reach that optimal business size, you’re not reaching your full profit potential.
-Until you are operating efficiently, you’re always leaving money on the table.
+Scale is important for any entrepreneur because you need to reach that optimal business size to reach your full profit potential.
+If you are not at the best scale for optimal efficiency, you are leaving money on the table.

-The idea of constantly seeking growth is important as well because a business that isn’t growing is dying.
+The idea of constantly seeking growth is also essential because a business that isn't growing is dying.

-You can bet your competitors are evolving, adapting and growing.
-If you’re just standing still, then you’re actually getting pushed backward and may one day find you’re out of business.
+You can bet your competitors are evolving, adapting, and growing.
+If you're standing still, you're getting pushed backward and may one day find yourself out of business.

-Ask yourself these Shark Tank questions for business growth to make sure you’re moving in the right direction.
+Ask yourself these Shark Tank questions for business growth to ensure you're moving in the right direction.

 How scalable is your product or service?